ConnectedLib/course-in-a-box/modules/basics/_posts/2001-02-03-foundation-of-teen-services.md

 	</ul>
 </div>

-Do you ever find yourself thinking “I just can’t get teens to come to my programs.
-Even though I’ve asked what programs they would like, they still don’t participate in library activities."
 When connected learning is embedded into the foundation of your teen services, and isn't just an add-on, your priorities will shift.
 Instead of worrying about whether or not teens come into the library building, you'll focus on finding ways to work with community stakeholders to guarantee that teens have the support they need to succeed in their personal goals.